localnerve/editable-object/README.md

 * `--eo-border-radius` - The border-radius of the control.
 Defaults to 4px.
 * `--eo-border-focused-color` - The color of the control border when focused.
 Defaults to #444.
 * `--eo-border-defocused-color` - The color of the control border when not focused.
 Defaults to #aaa.
-* `--eo-item-selected-color` - The background color of the property list item when selected.
+* `--eo-item-selected-bg-color` - The background color of the property list item when selected.
 Defaults to #eee.
+* `--eo-item-selected-color` - The foreground text color of the property list item when selected.
+Defaults to #222.
+* `--eo-item-selected-border-radius` - The border-radius of the item selection box.
+Defaults to 4px.
 * `--eo-item-hover-color` - The background color of the propert list item when hovered.
 Defaults to #ddd.
-* `--eo-item-input-border-color` - The border color of 'add' and 'edit' input boxes.
-Defaults to #bbb.
 * `--eo-icon-color` - The color of the toolbar button icons.
 Defaults to #444.
+* `--eo-add-new-icon-color` - The color of the 'add new property' toolbar button icon.
+Defdaults to #444.
+* `--eo-input-border-color` - The border color of 'add' and 'edit' input boxes.
+Defaults to #bbb.
+* `--eo-input-bg-color` - The background color of input controls.
+Defaults to #444.
+* `--eo-input-color` - The foreground text color of input controls.
+Defaults to #eee.
+* `--eo-input-font-family` - The font family of input controls.
+Defaults to 'sans-serif'.
+* `--eo-input-placeholder-color` - The foreground text color of input placeholder text.
+Defaults to #aaa.

 ## Usage Example